Quinwood, West Virginia: Climate

 With the elevation and location on a western facing slope, Quinwood can easily see significant amounts of snowfall when winds from the northwest carry moisture from the great lakes and ride up the mountains.
 This event is called orographic lift.
 Snowfall amounts over one foot are very common during these events.
 In 2012, Hurricane Sandy left 29 in of snow in Quinwood.

+Quinwood has a humid continental climate (Köppen Dfb), bordering on a subtropical highland climate (Köppen Cfb).
+Due to its higher elevation, Quinwood experiences harsher winters and milder summers in comparison to the nearby cities of Lewisburg and White Sulpher Springs.

 Notable person

 Quinwood was the birthplace of Ralph E. Pomeroy, who received the Medal of Honor for his actions during the Korean War.